-That girl would have been me, and that is unfortunately, pretty similar to how I end up boarding most of my flights, and my flight to Budapest was no exception.
+That girl would have been me, and that is unfortunately, pretty similar to how I end up boarding most of my flights.
+My flight from London to Budapest was no exception.

-My friend Katie – current travel buddy who I’ve known since I was literally nine years old – and I took one look at the security line an hour before boarding time and were so convinced we were going to miss our flight that we started looking at later flights to Budapest and other nearby countries, BUT, by some miracle, we made it!
+My longtime friend and awesome travel buddy Katie and I took one look at the massive security line an hour before boarding time and realized it was very possible we might miss our flight.
+We started looking at other countries to fly into instead, but by some miracle, we made it!
 Even with the line.
 And the sweaty sock airport running.

-But, also like, it’s me, so of course the misadventures only continued once we arrived.
-But that’s what keeps it interesting, am I right?
+However, it’s me, so of course the misadventures only continued once we arrived.
+But that’s what keeps it interesting.
+Right?

 To get to and from the Ferihegy airport in Budapest, you need to take a bus called the 200 Express.
 It’s blue and says “200E” on the front.
-Next to the bus is a ticket machine, and annoyingly enough, it only takes exact change.
-Unless we just got unlucky, but at least, the machine that we used only took exact change.
+Next to the bus is a ticket machine which it only takes exact change.

 We didn’t know this before we got there.
 Luckily, Katie had some HUFs (Hungarian Forints) with her.
 At the time of writing, 276 Hungarian Forints are equal to $1 USD.
 The 200 Express bus costs 350 Forints per person, which is roughly $1.26.

 Depending on where you’re going, you might have to take an additional train after the 200E, like we did.

 Google Maps is magical and if you look up directions from Point A to Point B when you have WiFi but then leave the WiFi zone, the little blue dot on the map showing where you are will continue to move with you as long as you leave the Maps app open.
 This is incredibly useful for things like, you know, using public transportation at night in a country where you don’t speak the language.